nalDaniels/Deployment5/Documentation.md

 <img width="1215" alt="Screen Shot 2023-10-14 at 1 15 54 AM" src="https://github.com/nalDaniels/Deployment5/assets/135375665/965d63b0-345f-4c4b-809e-1eebf19c8d10">

 ### Deployment Script
 In the script a python virtual environment was created and activated and the repository was cloned onto the second EC2 instance.
 Within the application files directory, pip installed the packages necessary to deploy the application and gunicorn.
 Then, it ran the database.py and load_data.py files, which created an SQLite database and populated it with account information.
+Finally, it started the gunicorn server.

 ### Issues
 Initially, I was unable to get my setup.sh script to run.
 After looking at the logs, I realized that python3-pip needed to be installed to download the packages necessary to deploy the application be sure the install python3-pip.